nodeshift/web-application-reference/docs/front-end/web-performance.md

 ## Techniques for Improving Web Performance:

-During our experiences, we have incorporated
+During our experiences, we have incorporated some techniques to improve web performance in our applications.
 This can serve as a checklist before releasing or deploying code out to production environments

 * Optimize server performance and response times
     * Reducing processing time on the server